ivan-katkov/volga/README.md

+# VOLGA Seminar

-# Jekyll site of VOLGA Seminar hosting at Sternberg Astronomical Institute.
+This is a Jekyll site of VOLGA Seminar hosting at Sternberg Astronomical Institute.